Xilinx/mlir-aie/tutorials/tutorial-3/README.md

 5. Based on what you know about locks, which tile will execute its kernel code inside the lock calls first in this design? <img src="../images/answer1.jpg" title="tile(1,4)" height=25>

-6. Run `make` and `make sim` to compile the design with `aiecc.py` and then simulate that design with aiesimulator.
+6. Run `make` and `make -C sim` to compile the design with `aiecc.py` and then simulate that design with aiesimulator.

 7. Change the design so that tile(2,4) runs first.
 What do you expect the value of buf[5] will be with this change? <img src="../images/answer1.jpg" title="100" height=25>